lsst-ts/observatory-ops-docs/Observing-Interface-Setup/getting-started-nublado.rst

 You can than navigate to the location where the repository was cloned using the file browser on the left hand side of the screen, clicking on "notebooks" and than "ts_notebooks".
 There are useful notebooks to start with in the "examples" and "procedures" folders.
-You may also be interested in looking at the :ref:`Observing-Interface-Update-Notebook-Environment-in-Nublado` to see how you can customize your environment.
+You may also be interested in looking at the :ref:`Update-Notebook-Environment-in-Nublado` to see how you can customize your environment.

 .. _Observing-Interface-Getting-Started-Nublado-Troubleshooting: